dwyl/imgup/README.md

 ## 3. File validation

-Let's block the person to upload invalid files.
+Let's prevent `people` from uploading invalid files.
 Validation occurs automatically based on the conditions that we specified in `allow_upload/3` in the `mount/3` function.